qrst07/cloudmc-standard-kb/en/azure-compute-service/azure-working-with-disks.md

 ### Attach a disk to an instance

-A disk can not be attached to an instance when the disk is already in the **Attached** state.
+A disk can only be attached to an instance when the disk is in the **Detached** state.

 1. From the **Disks** tab, click the **Action** menu to the right of the disk you wish to attach, and click *Attach*.
 1. The *Attach* dialogue box will appear.
 Select the desired instance from the **Instance** pop-up list.